Ophthalmology Northwood & Watford | Bishops Wood Hospital Skip to main content

 • CT or MRI scan

 Some investigations can be carried out in the hospital, while others may require referral outside the hospital.
-Rest assured, your consultant will arrange any tests required to obtain an accurate diagnosis and to plan the best treatment.
+Rest assured, your consultant will arrange any tests required to obtain an accurate diagnosis and plan the best treatment.

 When the results of any investigations are back, your consultant meet with you again to talk through them with you and to explore treatment options for your specific vision requirements.

-Many of our patients are fairly local to Northwood, while others travel from other parts of Middlesex for treatment.
+Many of our patients are local to Northwood, while others travel from other parts of Middlesex for treatment.
 Due to our excellent road links, we also see patients from further afield as well, including Aylesbury and Luton.

 Many people are referred by their optician, GP or private medical insurance provider.
 Others come to us following word-of-mouth recommendation from a friend or family member.
 We treat private medical insurance and self-pay patients, and you can self-refer to avoid delay.